gvwilson/sensibleadventures/booksters-apprentice.md

 Thomas steered the *Presumption* in close, yelling, "Clear away!"
 Erileine scrambled back.
 As the flying boat thudded against the bumpers, he threw an end of rope at Erileine.
 "Tie her fast!" he ordered.
-"Fates and Furies, what a mess!"
+"Saints and their creations, what a mess!"

 "Where's Razi?"
 Erileine asked as she made a clumsy knot.

 Thomas slipped around the mast to the boat's bow and jumped onto the dock with another length of line in his hand, heedless of the half-gallop of empty air below him.
-"It's not that I think it would be much of a loss," he said as he tied the boat fast.
+"It's not that he would be much of a loss," he said as he tied the boat fast.
 "But *she* would never believe that I didn't have a hand in it.
 Here, get that gangplank over here."
 He hopped back into the boat.

 "But where's Razi?"
 Erileine repeated.
 Panic was like cold soup in her throat.